Best Practices for Your GolfStatus Event Website

 •

-This optional text appears below the Tournament Details section, and is the chance to provide additional context about the tournament and what it’s supporting.
+This optional text appears below the Event Description section, and is the chance to provide additional context about the event and what it’s supporting.
 There is no character limit for this section.

 DO